horntell/api-docs/source/index.html.md

 ### Attributes

 The following are the attributes which are required to create a card.
 Each format of `include` and `action` requires different attributes that are discussed below.
+You might also want to learn more about [anatomy of a card](http://docs.horntell.com/help/articles/anatomy-of-a-card/) or [what are various formats of Cards](http://docs.horntell.com/help/articles/what-are-various-formats-of-cards/) available to use.

 Attribute | Description
 --------- | -----------